Polar degree and vanishing cycles: Quantization of the polar degree

 \subsection{On the effective computability of the numbers $\alpha(V,\cH)$ and $\beta(V,\cH)$.}

 \

-Our formula \eqref{eq:alpha} compared to Huh's \eqref{eq:huhkey}, and to Dimca-Papadima's \eqref{eq:red}, amounts to a quantisation of the relative homology group $H_{n}(\bP^{n} \m V, (\bP^{n} \m V)\cap \cH)$ into localised numerical invariants depending on the admissible hyperplane $\cH$.
+Our formula \eqref{eq:alpha} compared to Huh's \eqref{eq:huhkey}, and to Dimca-Papadima's \eqref{eq:red}, amounts to a quantization of the relative homology group $H_{n}(\bP^{n} \m V, (\bP^{n} \m V)\cap \cH)$ into localized numerical invariants depending on the admissible hyperplane $\cH$.
 Each local invariant is the number of solutions of a system of algebraic equations, and therefore computable, with help of adequate software, as follows.